BIOFoundry Hero

 Several methods enable the efficient one‐step assembly of multiple DNA parts into a suitable plasmid acceptor at high efficiency.
 These allow multiple plasmids housing standardized DNA parts of interest are combined in an enzyme cocktail.

-The EI Biofoundry can work with most assembly methods and plasmid toolkits.
+The Earlham Biofoundry can work with most assembly methods and plasmid toolkits.
 Please note, to use plasmids provided by a third party you will require an MTA with the originating party.
-We have completed projects in the EI Foundry using the following toolkits.
+We have completed projects using the following toolkits.